twilsonco/SiriShortcuts/MenuGenerator.md

 Easily create menus for your Shortcuts without any external apps.

-Menu Generator can be embedded or run from the `Run Shortcut` action to create stunning feature-rich menus.
+Menu Generator can be embedded or run from the `Run Shortcut` action to create stunning, feature-rich menus.

-Feed it the command and menu data in a dictionary or text field, the it does the rest!
+Feed it the command and menu data in a dictionary or text field, then it does the rest!

 ***